 • The fair value of derivative financial instruments relating to index-linked swaps are measured using discounted cash flows.
-The future cash flows are estimated based on observable forward interest rates and inflation rates.
-Projected cash flows are then discounted back using discount factors that are derived from the applicable interest rate curves adjusted for management's estimate of counterparty and own credit risk, where appropriate.
-No sensitivities relating to derivative financial instruments have been provided due to the back to back nature of the derivative arrangements resulting in a net nil impact for the company.
+The future cash flows are estimated based on expectations of inflation rates (for RPI swaps based on market forecasts and for CPI swaps based on the currently unobservable spreads to the liquid RPI inflation markets) and interest rates both of which are subjective and fluctuate on a daily basis.
+Projected cash flows are then discounted back using discount factors that are derived from the applicable interest rate curves adjusted for management's estimate of counterparty credit risk, funding risk and Cadent's credit spread (the last two of which are unobservable), where appropriate.
+These estimations could have a material adjustment to the gross carrying amounts, however, no sensitivities relating to derivative financial instruments have been provided due to the back to back nature of the derivative arrangements resulting in a net nil impact for the results of the company.
 Note 10 Derivative financial instruments.

-3 Loss before taxation
+3 Profit/(loss) before taxation

-Loss is stated after (charging)/crediting the following:
+Profit/(loss) is stated after (charging)/crediting the following:

-2023 2022

-£'000 £'000

-Net gains/(losses) on external financial instruments (note 7) 1,023 (446)

-Net (losses)/gains on intercompany financial instruments (note 7) (1,023) 446

-Impairment of intercompany loans (1,367) (292)

-Net interest receivable (notes 5/6) 6 7
+2024 £'000 2023 £'000 Net gains on external financial instruments (note 7) 2,027 1,023 Net losses on intercompany financial instruments (note 7) (2,027) (1,023) Impairment reversal/(impairment) of intercompany loans 217 (1,367) Net interest receivable (notes 5/6) 6 224 (1,361)

-(1,361) (285)